-PURPOSE: Enable single detached housing with suburban or estate character, where homes face and front a street.
+PURPOSE: Enable single detached housing with suburban character, where homes face and front a street and provide opportunities for clustering units into pocket neighbourhoods.
 Properties in this designation do not always have access to infrastructure services, such as water or sewer systems.

 BUILDING TYPE: Single Detached Homes DENSITY: Maximum 5 UPH